What to Expect at Your College Orientation

 • An understanding of whom to approach if you have further questions

-Finally, orientation is not just for students!
+Finally, activities are not just for students!
 Parents and families have similar opportunities to get to know the campus and the advisors working with their students.
 They may learn about:

 • University policies and protocols